chokes-Web-Repositories/Wubby-WikiJS/home.md

 Wubby is a building-based game based on World Builder

-> Griefing a page will result in your edit permissions being revoked {.is-warning}

 # Links
 - [Discord server *Come chat with us here and get game updates!*](https://discord.gg/YHtthk2dYX)